mimuki/talon/docs/index.md

 ### No Extra Hardware Required
 100% voice only!
 Hooray!
-- Sudden Strike 4 (Only played with Dragon Professional so far) See video https://youtu.be/5DBnzvKbQi4
+- Sudden Strike 4 See video https://youtu.be/5DBnzvKbQi4 [Talon commands:](https://github.com/Mark-Phillipson/talon_my_stuff/blob/main/sudden_strike_4.talon)
 - (probably a lot of retro console games in an emulator)

 ### Eye Tracking Only